 I’m disappointed, but not surprised.
 The signs were all there that I’ve been working for the kind of grossly corrupt company that refuses to excise toxic individuals.

 In the wake of the announcement, several of our best cargo agents turned in their resignation letters.
 I’ve been asked if I will too.
 It has also been pointedly suggested by leadership that I need to put in for the open supervisor position.
-But I’m not going to do either.
+But I’m not going to do that either.

 Knowing what I know about this company, I’d be insane to accept that position.
 At the same time, I’m not going to be bullied into quitting– not because I have any hopes and dreams here, or because of my loyalty to the few remaining reliable employees in my department, but because this job means nothing to me.
 It is a means to an end: a way to pay my rent and put a little money aside until I can go back to writing full time.